 What You Should Know About EPC

 Your Earnings Per Click (EPC) is an important metric for measuring performance.
 Here's what else you should know and why it matters.

-In affiliate marketing, you’ve seen this three letter acronym (EPC) plenty of places before — but do you really have this marketing term down pat?
+In affiliate marketing, you’ve seen this three-letter acronym (EPC) plenty of times before — but do you really have this marketing term down pat?